vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 The second lesson is a continuation of the discussion on dharma enunciated in VSc 6.1, and deals with specific types of merit, mainly stipulated in the śruti and smṛti texts, all of which are conducive to elevation.
 These are of 3 kinds: \(1\) performances \(prayoga\) clearly expressed in the Vedas \(dṛṣṭa\); \(2\) acts where the purpose is mentioned \(dṛṣṭaprayojanāna\) in those texts; and \(3\) acts where the purpose is not mentioned in the sacred texts \(dṛṣṭābhāva\) \(1\).
 Candrānanda discusses 12 forms of ritualistic acts that lead to merit: sprinkling water \(abhiṣecana\),

-97  Candrānanda agrees with Praśastapāda, by recognising dharma as a quality of the self: karmāṇi vyākhyāya guṇā vyākhyāyante/tatra dharma ādau vyākhyāyate/śāstrādau tasy’oddiṣṭatvāt \(‘having explained the motions, now qualities will be described; here dharma will be explained first, as this is intended by the śāstra’\).
+[^97]:  Candrānanda agrees with Praśastapāda, by recognising dharma as a quality of the self: karmāṇi vyākhyāya guṇā vyākhyāyante/tatra dharma ādau vyākhyāyate/śāstrādau tasy’oddiṣṭatvāt \(‘having explained the motions, now qualities will be described; here dharma will be explained first, as this is intended by the śāstra’\).
 The orthodoxy of Vaiśeṣika is here proved by its allegiance to the Vedas, whose injunctions are a ‘means’ \(sādhana\) of soteriological knowledge \(tasya vaidiko vidhiḥ sādhanaṁ; vedasya satyatā kuta iti cet yataḥ… see VSc 6.1.1\)

-98  For the list of vaiśeṣikaguṇas, see VSc 3.2.17: tasya guṇāḥ buddhi sukhaduḥkh’ecchādveṣa prayatnādṛṣṭa saṁskārā vaiśeṣikāḥ.
+[^98]:  For the list of vaiśeṣikaguṇas, see VSc 3.2.17: tasya guṇāḥ buddhi sukhaduḥkh’ecchādveṣa prayatnādṛṣṭa saṁskārā vaiśeṣikāḥ.
 Like Praśastapāda, Candrānanda also recognises in adṛṣṭa, 2

 vaiśeṣikaguṇas: dharma and adharma VSc 1.1.5.

-99  A literal translation might be ‘bringing together’ or ‘companionship,’ which could include feeding and speaking with the Brahmins.
+[^99]:  A literal translation might be ‘bringing together’ or ‘companionship,’ which could include feeding and speaking with the Brahmins.

-* Introduction to Indian philosophy and Vaiśeṣika * 33
+{{33}}

 ablutions \(snāna\), fasting \(upavāsa\), celibacy \(brahmacarya\), apprenticeship with a guru \(gurukulavāsa\), forest-dwelling \(vānaprastha\), sacrifice \(yajña\), offerings \(dāna\), aspersion \(prokṣaṇa\), direction restriction \(diṅ-niyama\), lunar station restriction \(nakṣatra-niyama\), mantra restriction \(mantra-niyama\), and time restriction \(kāla-niyama\) \(2\).
 These injunctions correspond and differ according to the 4 ‘stages of life’ \(āśrama\); they are also classified 2-fold: when performed